cinnData/PythonBootcamp/Lectures/[PY-02] Starting with Python.md

 and Joe Biden'''
 ```

-8. The package `langid` is one of them many options for **language detection** in Python.
+8. The package `langid` is one of the many options for **language detection** in Python.
 You can install it entering `pip install langid` in either the shell or the console.
 Once it has been installed, you can import it and use the function `langid.classify()` to "detect" the language.
 Try this with a few sentences in different languages.
 Please, note that `langid` gets better with longer strings, but often fails with very short ones.
 Though it may look like a dwarf when compared to a giant like GPT-4, it is a nice example of **machine learning**.